For urgent consular assistance call

 More information:

-Visa rules may have changed since COVID-19.
-Every country or territory decides who can enter or exit through its borders.
-Make sure you meet all entry and exit conditions.
-Check with the nearest embassy, consulate or immigration department of the destination you're entering.
-If you don't meet the conditions, the Australian Government can't help you.
+Every country or territory decides who can enter or leave through its borders.
+For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

 You can visit Albania for 90 days without a visa.
 You'll need a visa for longer stays.

-Some countries won't let you enter unless your passport is valid for six months after you plan to leave that country.
-This can apply even if you're just transiting or stopping over.
+Some countries won't let you enter unless your passport is valid for 6 months after you plan to leave that country.
+This can apply for transit or short stopovers.

 Some foreign governments and airlines apply the rule inconsistently.
 Travellers can receive conflicting advice from different sources.

-You can end up stranded if your passport is not valid for more than six months.
+You can end up stranded if your passport is not valid for more than 6 months.

 The Australian Government does not set these rules.
 Check your passport's expiry date before you travel.
 If you're not sure it'll be valid for long enough, consider getting a new passport.